Everything you need to know about the BBS RS 111 / 112

 Now, picture this: 3-piece BBS RS wheels.
 I’m talking love at first sight on any car – BMWs, Porsches from the ’80s, you name it.
 But hear this, what if I told you there were genuine BBS 3-piece RS wheels with RWD Volvo specs, ready to slide right onto your 140, 240, and 740 models?
 It’s like a dream come true, right?
 Well, hold on to your lug nuts, because they do exist!
 They go by the names RS 111 and RS 112.

-But, and here’s the kick in the pants, folks – they’re rarer than a snowball in hell.
-Harder to find than a polite New Yorker.
+But, and here’s the kick in the pants, folks – they are super rare.
 I mean, during ’86 to ’92, it’s like people were saying, “Nah, I don’t want my Volvo to look too cool.
 Let’s stick with the boring wheels, just to be safe.”

 So, if you ever stumble upon a set of these bad boys, you betters treat ’em like the crown jewels of your Volvo collection.
 Because those RS 111 and RS 112 wheels are like the unicorns of the Volvo world – elusive, magical, and probably gonna cost you a pretty penny.
 But hey, who said standin’ out was gonna be cheap, right?